 2. Diffuse large B-cells lymphoma is:

-- Fast growing ruthless if there is no timely treatment neoplasm, triggered by cancerous B-lymphocytes, NHL.
+- Fast growing and ruthless if there is no timely treatment neoplasm, triggered by cancerous B-lymphocytes, NHL.

 - Slow growing regardless treatment neoplasm, triggered by cancerous lymphocytes, NHL.